Patients Benefit from Gamma Knife® Icon™

 Other Brain Tumors

 Other brain tumors that may benefit from Gamma Knife® radiosurgery include glioblastoma multiforme, oglioendroglioma, astrocytomas, meningiomas, pituitary tumors, and skull base tumors.
-Patients should consult with their doctor about complications from the treatment of these tumors as they relate to the type and location of their tumor.
+Patients should consult with their doctor to determine if they are a candidate for this specialized treatment.

 Risks of Gamma Knife® Surgery